fastify/fastify-awilix/README.md

 `asyncDispose` - whether to process `asyncDispose` fields in DI resolver configuration when closing the fastify app.
 Disabling this will make app closing slightly faster.
 Default value is `false`

-`eagerInject` - whether to process `eagerInject` fields in DI resolver configuration.
+`eagerInject` - whether to process `eagerInject` fields in DI resolver configuration, which instantiates and caches module immediately.
 Disabling this will make app startup slightly faster.
 Default value is `false`

 ## Defining classes